 Coursework and Non-Exam Assessments

 Pupils who are preparing coursework or non-exam assessments should be aware of these documents:

 When you are in the exam room, you are expected to behave according to exam regulations.
-Two exam posters will be displayed in the exam room to remind you of these regulations:
+Two exam posters will be displayed in the exam room to remind you of these regulations (see below).

 People often like to share experiences when taking examinations.
 However, it is important to consider very carefully what you say online as comments could lead to an investigation for malpractice or incurred penalties.
-Please read the following guidlines to help you write posts and comment safely, without breaking examination rules:
+Please read the following guidelines to help you write posts and comment safely, without breaking examination rules.